beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

    the X,Y coordinates on this level of the stairs down X,Y location on the previous level.
 (I.e. make sure the stairs up are directly below the stairs down.)
+10. Repeat from step 6 for each level.

 ## Room Contents